Master-Timo/CodingCipher/README.md

 # CodingCipher
-This project is completed and compiled bt Atrimay Saha on 12.03.2021
+This project is completed and compiled by Atrimay Saha on 12.03.2021